+myCircle.draw(win) myCircle move(dv dv

-myCircle.draw(win) myCircle.move(dx,dy)
+myCircle.move(dx,dy)

 - Let's try to write a program that simulates the flight of a cannonball or other projectile. - We're interested in how far the cannonball will travel when fired at various launch angles and initial velocities.